gl0527/pandoc_resume/markdown/resume.md

 ----

 > Software engineer with 5+ years of experience, with a solid C++ background
-> and an interest in computer graphics, mathematics, embedded software and medical imaging.
+> and an interest in computer graphics, GPU programming, embedded software, image processing and computer vision.

 ----